2007 Kenyan general election: National Assembly

-The ninth parliament was dissolved on Monday 22 October 2007, with the election date of 27 December announced on 26 October 2007 by the ECK.
-The ECK initially set a deadline of 19 November 2007 for submitting the candidate lists to prevent candidates from defecting after failing to gain nominations from their parties, but later retracted and allowed defections to minor parties.
+The ninth parliament was dissolved on Monday, 22 October 2007, with the election date of 27 December announced on 26 October 2007 by the ECK.
+The ECK initially set a deadline of 19 November 2007 for submitting the candidate lists to prevent candidates from defecting after failing to gain nominations from their parties but later retracted and allowed defections to minor parties.
 The ODM, PNU and ODM–K held their primary elections on 16 November, with all three termed as chaotic and being marred by irregularities and violence.
 Numerous candidates defected to smaller parties after failing to get candidature by their respective parties, including Nobel laureate Wangari Maathai, who failed to gain a PNU nomination, and former Interior Minister Chris Murungaru, who lost out to a little-known trader.

 There were 14,296,180 registered voters; 68.8% of the electorate were aged between 18 and 40, with the remaining 31.2% being those over 40.

 Campaign

 President

 Kibaki began his presidential campaign on 30 September at Nyayo Stadium in Nairobi.
 Odinga launched his campaign in Uhuru Park on 6 October 2007.
 On the same day, three ODM supporters were shot (one of them fatally), allegedly by bodyguards of Stanley Livondo, who was running as the PNU candidate for Odinga's seat in the National Assembly.
-Livondo was arrested, along with two of his bodyguards and later released.
-Pius Muiru, a televangelist and the leader of Kenya People's Party (KPP), officially launched his bid for the presidency on 21 October 2007 at Kamukunji grounds.
+Livondo was arrested, along with two of his bodyguards, and later released.
+Pius Muiru, a televangelist and the leader of the Kenya People's Party (KPP), officially launched his bid for the presidency on 21 October 2007 at Kamukunji grounds.

 Two cabinet ministers, first Health Minister Charity Ngilu and then Regional Co-operation Minister John Koech, backed Odinga in October; Kibaki dismissed Ngilu from the cabinet.

 National Assembly

 A record 2,548 candidates contested the National Assembly elections, more than double the 1,033 that ran in 2002.
 The 269 female candidates was also a record.

-The ODM had the highest number of candidates with 190, followed by Kenya National Democratic Alliance (KENDA) with 170, the PNU (135), ODM–K (135), KADDU (97) KANU (91), Safina (88), NARC (73), the Democratic Party (86) and NARC–Kenya (59).
+The ODM had the highest number of candidates with 190, followed by the Kenya National Democratic Alliance (KENDA) with 170, the PNU (135), ODM–K (135), KADDU (97), KANU (91), Safina (88), NARC (73), the Democratic Party (86) and NARC–Kenya (59).
 A total of 108 parties fielded parliamentary candidates, another record.
 For the first time, no party fielded a candidate in every constituency; every previous election had seen KANU contest every seat.
-The Kitutu Masaba Constituency had the highest number of candidates at 33 and all 210 constituencies had at least two candidates, meaning that there were no uncontested seats, another first.
+The Kitutu Masaba Constituency had the highest number of candidates at 33, and all 210 constituencies had at least two candidates, meaning that there were no uncontested seats, another first.

 Opinion polls

 Opinion polls in late October put support for Odinga at 50%, with Kibaki at 39%, and Musyoka at 8%.
-A poll released in early November put Odinga at 45%, Kibaki at 41% and Musyoka at 11%, while on 23 November a poll placed Odinga and Kibaki at about the same level, with 43.6% and 43.3% respectively.
+A poll released in early November put Odinga at 45%, Kibaki at 41% and Musyoka at 11%, while on 23 November a poll placed Odinga and Kibaki at about the same level, with 43.6% and 43.3%, respectively.